-Name: Thorn Apple (Datura Stramonium)
+Name: Thorn Apple (Datura stramonium)

-Otherwise known as: Jimson Weed; Loco Weed
+Otherwise known as: Jimson Weed

 Third century BC physician Theophrastus wrote ‘If five seeds are given to a patient he becomes excited and thinks himself a fine fellow.
-Ten seeds leads to delusion; thirty, to permanent insanity, and forty, to death.’
+Ten seeds leads to delusion; thirty, to permanent insanity, and forty, to death’.

 The plant featured in witchcraft ceremonies, it was mixed with pig fat and rubbed into the groin and armpits and was thought to enable witches to fly.
-This was undoubtably due to its powerful hallucinatory properties.
+This was due to its powerful hallucinatory properties.

 Herbalists still use low-dose remedies to treat asthma, whooping cough, gastro-intestinal, bronchial and urinary problems.

-Datura is a highly poisonous plant and should only be taken under strict medical supervision, the contra-indications are numerous.
+It is a highly poisonous plant and should only be taken under strict medical supervision, the contra-indications are numerous.

 If you see it leave it alone.